Protocols

 How It Works

-MoroJS provides optional GraphQL support that integrates seamlessly with your existing REST API.
+MoroJS provides optional GraphQL support that runs alongside your existing REST API in the same app instance.
 You can use standard GraphQL schemas, Pothos for TypeScript-first development, or both.
 GraphQL-JIT compilation provides significant performance improvements, and WebSocket subscriptions enable real-time features.

 Quick Start